Chengqi

 Science and Artificial Intelligence at The Hong Kong Polytechnic University (PolyU) as a Chair

 Professor of Artificial Intelligence in September 2024.
-He has been appointed as the Director of PolyU Shenzhen Research Institute from 1 January 2025.
+He had been appointed as the Director of PolyU Shenzhen Research Institute from 1 January 2025.
 He had been appointed as a Pro Vice-Chancellor (China Enterprise) on

-1 December 2021 till 30 November 2025 at the University of Technology Sydney
+1 December 2017 till 30 November 2025 at the University of Technology Sydney

-(UTS), a Distinguished Professor on 27 February 2017 till 2027 at UTS, an
+(UTS), a Distinguished Professor on 27 February 2017 till 2027 at UTS, and a

-Information Technology from 14 December 2001 at UTS.
+Research Professor of Information Technology from 14 December 2001 at UTS.
 Before 2001, he was an Associate Professor from

 January 1999 to December 2001 at Deakin University, an Associate Professor from